intro2r/intro2r/unit5/labs.md

 ### 1. Create four barplots.

 Show the following:

- - the number of males and females of species SESP,
- - the number of males and females of species SSTS,
- - the number of individuals in each species that are male,
- - the number of individuals in each species that are female.
+i. the number of males and females of species SESP, ii. the number of males and females of species SSTS, iii. the number of individuals in each species that are male, iv. the number of individuals in each species that are female.

 ### 2. For species SSTS, make two histograms.

-Plot the distribution of Head for each Sex.
+Plot the distribution of Head for (i) males and (ii) females.

 ### 3. Make two plots.

-Plot Wingcrd as a function of (i) Tarsus and (ii) Head, differentiating each species by colour and symbol.
+Plot Wingcrd as a function of (i) Tarsus and (ii) Head.

 ### 4. Make two boxplots.

-Plot Tarsus as a function of sex in one plot, and plot Head as a function of sex in the other.
+Plot (i) Tarsus as a function of Sex and (ii) Head as a function of Sex.

  - - -